A new study shows a common salad ingredient could be the key to weight loss. Here’s how to eat away the pounds! - By Colette Bouchez

 The result: By the end of the study the mice taking both the high and the low acid vinegars gained about 10% less body fat than the mice who had no vinegar.
 This, say researchers, indicates that even a little vinegar may do the trick when it comes to fat burning potential.

-How Salad Makes You Thin
+Why Eating Salad Makes You Thin

 Since almost the beginning of lettuce-growing time, doctors have known that eating a lot of salads can help you maintain your weight.
 One reason has to do with the low calorie- high fiber content of salad greens, most of which can help you feel full longer after a meal.